-Along with lots of other opportunities for spring antiquing, the south of France is prime hunting grounds for rustic antiques and flea market treasures.
+Along with lots of other opportunities for antiquing, the south of France is prime hunting grounds for rustic antiques and flea market treasures.
 The town of L’Isle-sur-la-Sorgue, located between Avignon and Gordes in Provence, is home to one of the best weekly markets in Provence.
 Each Sunday it springs to life with market stands overflowing with flea market wares and local foods.

 Plus there’s a bevy of antiques shops (“les Villages d’Antiquaires”) in old mill buildings or tucked down gravel pathways.